 When Does NM Recognize Common-Law Marriages?

 New Mexico does recognize common-law marriages only if the marriage would have been held legal in another state.
 For example, if an unmarried couple from Colorado recently moved to New Mexico and one of the parties filed for divorce, then that party would have to claim the couple was married under the common law marriage law of Colorado.
 To do so, the party would have to show the couple had lived together for an extended period in Colorado, they intended to be married, and held themselves out as married to their community in Colorado.
-If the couple met the requirements of common law marriage of Colorado while living in Colorado, then New Mexico courts could proceed with the divorce as if the couple were legally married within the state of New Mexico.In short, couples from New Mexico cannot proceed with a divorce without a valid marriage license, New Mexico will recognize common law marriages that have been transferred from other states.
-Even though you may not have a common-law marriage, other divorce-like issues may still need to be addressed, like division of property, custody and child support.
+If the couple met the requirements of common law marriage of Colorado while living in Colorado, then New Mexico courts could proceed with the divorce as if the couple was legally married within the state of New Mexico.In short, couples from New Mexico cannot proceed with a divorce without a valid marriage license, New Mexico will recognize common law marriages that have been transferred from other states.
+Even though you may not have a common-law marriage, other issues may still need to be addressed, like division of property, custody and child support.
 If you need help, contact our Albuquerque Divorce Lawyers by chatting with someone online now or by calling us at (505)-317-4455.